-- Local data area optimization: if -Xsmall-data or -Xsmall-const is zero, global and static scalar variables may be placed in a local data area if -Xlocal-data-area, which has a default value of 32,767 bytes, is non-zero and optimization is in effect (either -O or -XO is present).
+- -Xsmall-data.
+Because the PC register is used for code relative addressing, it does not make sense to use the SCONST section class.
+Therefore the -Xconst-in-text=5 option is set as a default.
+This means that small const - Local data area optimization: if -Xsmall-data or -Xsmall-const is zero, global and static scalar variables may be placed in a local data area if -Xlocal-data-area, which has a default value of 32,767 bytes, is non-zero and optimization is in effect (either -O or -XO is present).
 The local data area will be placed in the .data section for the module if any such variable in it has an initial value, or in the .bss section for the module if none do.
-When uninitialized variables are placed in the .data section name as given above.
-See 14.4 Local Data Area (-Xlocal-data-area), p.265 for further details and restrictions. - The section names shown in the table assume the default value for option -Xconst-in-text.
-See Moving initialized Data From "text" to "data", p.264 if -Xconst-in-text is set to a non-default value. - Dynamically initialized C++ const variables are treated like uninitialized non-const variables.
+When uninitialized variables are placed in the .data section in this way, it overrides the default COMM (common) section name as given above.
+See 14.4 Local Data Area (-Xlocal-data-area), p.251 for further details and restrictions. - The section names shown in the table assume the default value for option -Xconst-in-text.
+See Moving initialized Data From "text" to "data", p.250 if -Xconst-in-text is set to a non-default value. - Dynamically initialized C++ const variables are treated like uninitialized non-const variables.
 For example:

+'''

+int f();

-int f(); const int x = f();
+const int x = f();

+'''